 The Northern Isles of Scotland are wild and rich in Nordic history.
-On the Ferry to Orkney you are already rewarded with views of magnificent cliffs and of the Old Man of Hoy, one of the most famous sea stack in Scotland.
+On the Ferry to Orkney, you are already rewarded with views of magnificent cliffs and of the Old Man of Hoy, one of the most famous sea stacks in Scotland.

 The Ferry Boat to Mainland Orkney

 The facilities inside the NorthLink Ferry to Orkney are quite nice.
-Not all is always open, but there is shop, bars, restaurant and lounge for those who want to upgrade.
+Not all is always open, but there are shop, bars, restaurant and lounge for those who want to upgrade.

 Seats are conformable and I was pleasantly surprised by the quality of the food in the restaurant (considering you are on a boat).

 If you want privacy you can also book a cabin.

 There is a large viewing platform at the back which is quite empty when it rains but is completely full on a sunny day.
 You have to fight to see anything...

 The cliffs of the Orkney Isle of Hoy

 As you can see on the map above, the ferry to Orkney gets close to the Isle of Hoy.
 Its North West Head displays steep wild cliffs.